End of October wrap-up

 The analog stick changes were specifically because I showed the games at GE2, and that turned out to be pretty great for me because while there I talked with a game distributor who is interested in making Refactor available as part of a subscription service!
 This wouldn't affect anyone who has bought the game on itch.io (which will remain my primary publishing/distribution platform) but it will hopefully open up the game to a wider audience while also generating more income for me, meaning I can also spend more time working on my games, so it's a win for everyone.

-Anyway, the deal is still being finalized so I won't say who it's with, but their service is pretty great and I will almost certainly be signing up for it in the near future.
+Anyway, the deal is still being finalized so I won't say who it's with, but This distribution deal is with Dropleaf; their service is pretty great and I will almost certainly be signing up for it in the near future.

 Leave a comment